Olly Alexander: Music career

+Following the announcement he told the BBC that he had "wanted to do it for a while" and it "felt like this was the right time to start releasing music under my name".
+His Eurovision competing entry, "Dizzy", was released on 1 March 2024, and marked Alexander's first release under his own name.
+Alexander performed "Dizzy" at the first Eurovision semi-final on 7 May 2024, making the UK the first pre-qualifying country to perform in a semi-final.
+Alexander came 18th in the contest final on 11 May 2024, scoring 46 jury points (13th) but zero from the public vote (25th).

+His first album under his own name called Polari was released on 7 February 2025.
+The first Single "Cupid's bow" was released on 11 October 2024, followed by a music video on 24 October.
+The second single Polari was released with a music video on 21 November.
+The third single "Archangel" was released on 13 December 2024.
+The fourth single "When We Kiss", was released on 10 January 2025 with a music video.

+On 21 March 2025, Alexander announced on his social media that he parted ways with his long-time record company Polydor Records.

 Advocacy, politics and personal life

-Through various interviews and charity campaigns, Alexander has promoted safer sex and HIV screening, and anti-LGBT bullying initiatives.
+Through various interviews and charity campaigns Alexander has promoted safer sex and HIV screening, and supported initiatives against LGBTQ bullying.
 He has also spoken openly about his own struggles with depression, self-harm, eating disorders and anxiety from age 13 onwards.
-He is openly gay, and in 2017, he presented a BBC Three documentary investigating the link between being gay and the development of mental health disorders where he opened up about his bulimia.
+He is gay, and in 2017, he presented a BBC Three documentary investigating the link between being gay and the development of mental health disorders.
+In it, he opened up about his bulimia.
 In 2018, Alexander was part of Sport Relief's attempt to raise awareness of mental health alongside other celebrities Nadiya Hussain and Stephen Fry.

 Alexander describes himself as a "real left-winger" and said in 2016 that he "had a crush on" Labour Party leader Jeremy Corbyn.

-From May 2015, Alexander was in a relationship with musician Neil Milan Amin-Smith, who was in Clean Bandit.
-Due to scheduling conflicts whilst on tour and recording, they parted at the end of 2015.
+Beginning in May 2015, Alexander was in a relationship with musician Neil Amin-Smith, who was in Clean Bandit.
+Due to scheduling conflicts while on tour and recording, they parted at the end of 2015.
 At the 2016 Glastonbury Festival, Alexander took to the stage with his band Years & Years in rainbow ensemble in celebration of PRIDE Week and made headlines with his spur-of-the-moment speech in light of the Orlando nightclub shooting.